appt-org/accessibility-code-examples/README.md

+> [!IMPORTANT]
+> The code samples in this repository are now part of the [appt-website repository](https://github.com/appt-org/appt-website).
+At the moment of writing, they are placed in the [`/src/data/code-samples` folder](https://github.com/appt-org/appt-website/tree/develop/src/data/code-samples).

 # Accessibility code samples for mobile apps

 This repository contains the code samples of [Appt.org](https://appt.org), a platform for app accessibility.
 The Appt® platform is an initiative of the [Appt Foundation](https://appt.org/en/about), a non-profit organisation.